Descanonge/neba/docs/source/datasets.rst

     manager is pretty simple and restoring caches might lead to unforeseen consequences.

-As noted above, how parameters are stored and managed is to be specified by choosing a plugin.
-The simplest is :class:`.ParamsMappingPlugin` that stores parameters in a dictionary attribute ``params``.
+As noted above, how parameters are stored and managed can be customized.
+The default is a simple dictionnary storing the parameters: :class:`.ParamsManager`.

-The package also provides :class:`.ParamsSchemePlugin` where parameters are stored in a :class:`data_assistant.config.scheme.Scheme` object.
+The package also provides :class:`.ParamsManagerScheme` where parameters are stored in a :class:`data_assistant.config.scheme.Scheme` object.
 By specifying the exact expected type of the parameters, this can ensure the existence of parameters::